dzakyabdi/StockbitTakeHomeTestMobile/README.md

-Tools/Application needed:
+Mobile Automation Test Setup

+This project contains the setup and implementation for the mobile automation take-home test using Appium, Java, and TestNG/Cucumber.

+🧰 Tools & Applications Required
 1. Java

-   as the base language
+Used as the base programming language for developing the automation test scripts.

-3. Node JS
-  \nAppium’s server is written in JavaScript and runs on Node.js.
+2. Node.js

+Appium’s server is built on Node.js, which provides the environment to run and manage Appium processes.

 When you install Appium (npm install -g appium), you’re actually installing a Node.js package.
 Running the Appium server (appium) starts a Node.js process that listens for WebDriver (JSON Wire Protocol / W3C WebDriver) commands.

-Each Appium driver (like appium-uiautomator2-driver or appium-espresso-driver) is a Node.js package.
+Each Appium driver (such as appium-uiautomator2-driver or appium-espresso-driver) is also a Node.js package.
 Node.js allows Appium to load, manage, and update these drivers dynamically.

 Node.js provides an event-driven environment for:
-- Logging and reporting test actions in real-time
-- Handling asynchronous device interactions (commands to ADB, UI queries)
-- Managing Appium’s internal operations such as session creation, command routing, and cleanup.

-5. Android Studio
-\nSetup:
-- Install Android Studio
-- Set Up Android SDK
-- Set Environment Variables
-- Create an Android Emulator
-- Install Node.js and Appium
-- Install Appium Drivers for Android
-- Test the Setup

-6. Appium Server
-\nSetup:
-- Install Appium and Required Packages
-- Start Appium Server
-- Run Automation

-7. Appium Inspector
-\nSetup:
-- Download and Install Appium Inspector
-- Input Capability Builder
-    - app: pathLocation (ex: "D:\Automation Blibli\appium_1\src\test\rscrs\mda-1.0.13-15.apk")
-    - deviceName: device name in android emulator (ex: Pixel_3a)
-    - platformName: Android
-    - automationName: UIAutomator2

-Depedencies (pom.xml) needed:
-1. io.appium
-2. org.testng
-3. io.cucumber
-4. io.cucumber(cucumber-testng)

-How to run automation
-1. Clone my repo, then resolve all dependencies
-2. Open Android Emulator, run android device
-3. Install the apk to the emulator
-4. Open terminal, then start the appium server
-5. Run automation

-Automation Run:
-https://drive.google.com/file/d/1GP_nJHNcD5oN1MtJ8O7A7h0MvTfu5gEb/view?usp=sharing
+Logging and reporting test actions in real-time

+Handling asynchronous device interactions (ADB commands, UI queries)

+Managing Appium’s internal operations such as session creation, command routing, and cleanup

+3. Android Studio
+Setup:

+Install Android Studio

+Set up the Android SDK

+Configure environment variables (ANDROID_HOME, JAVA_HOME)

+Create an Android Emulator

+Install Node.js and Appium

+Install Appium Drivers for Android

+Test the setup to ensure all dependencies are correctly configured

+4. Appium Server
+Setup:

+Install Appium and required packages

+npm install -g appium

+Start the Appium Server

+appium

+Run the automation tests once the server is running

+5. Appium Inspector
+Setup:

+Download and install Appium Inspector

+Open the Capability Builder and set the following values:

+{
+  "app": "D:\\Automation Blibli\\appium_1\\src\\test\\rscrs\\mda-1.0.13-15.apk",
+  "deviceName": "Pixel_3a",
+  "platformName": "Android",
+  "automationName": "UIAutomator2"
+}

+📦 Dependencies (pom.xml)

+The following dependencies are required for this project:

+io.appium

+org.testng

+io.cucumber

+io.cucumber:cucumber-testng

+▶️ How to Run the Automation

+Clone the repository

+git clone <your-repo-url>

+Resolve all dependencies (Maven will handle this automatically)

+Start the Android Emulator

+Install the APK on the emulator

+Start the Appium server

+appium

+Run the automation tests through your IDE or using Maven/TestNG commands

+🎥 Automation Run Recording

+You can watch a recording of the automation running locally here: https://drive.google.com/file/d/1GP_nJHNcD5oN1MtJ8O7A7h0MvTfu5gEb/view?usp=sharing